avi-02/StudentDataManager/README.md

 ### To get and run this program, run these commands in your terminal:

-1.  git clone git@github.com:Bishnukt/Student_Data_Manager.git
+1. git clone
-1.  cd Student_Data_Manager
+2. cd StudentDataManager
-1.  g++ -o sdm sdm.cpp admin.cpp load.cpp
+3. g++ -std=c++11 -o sdm sdm.cpp admin.cpp load.cpp
-1.  ./sdm
+4. ./sdm